 I tell myself I haven’t changed that much.
 I’m in my fifties now, but generally I look the same.
 Well, a few more wrinkles and I fight my grey hair, but I am just an older version of the focused student/cheerleader/writer from high school and college.
 Overall, I am much more comfortable in my own skin than I ever was when I was young.

 My wish and prayer for you is that you are too.
-I pray you are comfortable in your curves and laugh, your skin with its imperfections, and your confidence is firm.

 I am still me.
 You are still you.
 Older is just older.